Rodrigossz/CV/README.md

 + Self Service BI on top of this, with Excel and a dynamic query interface too.
 + This project won The Brazilian Bank Industry Award (CIAB) in 2008.

-MPP Database | ETL | Trophy
 :---:|:---:|:---:
 ![MPP1](./images/lemon-mpp.PNG) | ![MPP2](./images/lemon-mpp-2.PNG) | ![Award2](./images/lemon-trofeu-2008-ciab2.jpg)
 My "handmande" distributed database | ETL Architecture | The project award

-## To Be Added - Data Lake in a Brazilian E-Commerce Giant
+### To Be Added - Data Lake in a Brazilian E-Commerce Giant

-## To Be Added - Big Data Practice Leader in HP - 2012
+### To Be Added - Big Data Practice Leader in HP - 2012

-## To Be Added - Innovation award in a HP - 2013
+### To Be Added - Innovation award in a HP - 2013

-## Out-of-box thinking to solve database performance issues - 2011
+### Sybase performance issues - 2011

 I was contracted by EDS to help a bank with performance problems in their transactional database.
 All experts before me suggested HW upgrades, what did not fixed the problem.
 How could I succeed when HP, IBM, and Accenture consultants failed?
-I had to do somthing different and for me it was clear that the problem was in the application.
+I had to do something different and for me it was clear that the problem was in the application.

 What I did different?
 I asked the client to see the code!
 After some resistence, I was allowed to audit the application and I found multiple problems.
 We fixed one by one and the deployment day was on 9/11/2011.
 For many reasons, an unforgettable day.
+The system throughput got 10x faster.

 Last winter I created a LinkedIn articles series about my lessons learned as a DBA.
 It was called **DBA TALES FROM THE CRYPT** and this project was detailed [here](https://www.linkedin.com/pulse/chapter-1-9112001-rodrigo-souza/).

 ![DBA Tales from the Crypt](./images/dba-tales.jpg)

-## Innovation - Agile methods - Lemon Bank 2007
+### Agile methods - Lemon Bank 2007

 In 2007 I was really angry with the lack of organization within the IT department.
 As a DBA, I was affected because I could not organize my work, and I was managing the data area.
 In that year, a friend returned from France where he did a PhD and learned about SCRUM.
 Back to Brazil, he acquired remarkable knowledge and experience on agile methods, including Kanban.
 He ended up opening a training company and called me for a presentation.
 I immediately identified the value of all that and also began to study the subject.